Hatfa/Hivemapper-Daily-uploaded-Km-chart/README.md

 After that by pressing the generate button a chart will visualise the data in a chart.

-Due to some restorations in Cross-Origin Resource Sharing (CORS) I was unable to directly generate a graph from the retrieved API data and I've had to utilise the Cors-anywhere demo that's provided by https://github.com/Rob--W/cors-anywhere
+Due to some restrictions in Cross-Origin Resource Sharing (CORS) I was unable to directly generate a graph from the retrieved API data and I've had to utilise the Cors-anywhere demo that's provided by https://github.com/Rob--W/cors-anywhere